rohanmanthani/scrapedin/SELECTOR_FIXES.md

 # LinkedIn Profile Selector Fixes

 ## Problem
 The LinkedIn scraper was failing with "Profile missing first name" errors, and was incorrectly extracting company name and title fields.
-Company name was pointing to title, title was pointing to headline, and company URL was missing entirely.
+The scraper was pulling company and title from the wrong sections (top card featured companies instead of actual Experience section).
+For example, if someone worked at "GoPackShot" (current) and previously at "Tradebyte", it would show "Tradebyte" as the current company.
+Company URL was also missing entirely.

 ## Changes Made